vorpalnet/blade/services/webrtc/README.md

 `subject` field says which — set to a call when the error is about a call, absent when it concerns the socket itself.

-**Two verbs were defined early and then deliberately removed.** `call.accept` was meant to accept a call without providing SDP, but there is no SIP message it could honestly produce — both answer paths build the `200 OK` from an SDP that only the browser has, and `call.answer` does the job properly a step later. `call.record` was a browser asking the gateway to record the call, but recording belongs to a separate service; the only thing the gateway decides on its behalf is whether the call's media is anchored at all, and that is the `mediaMode` setting, not an event.
+**There is no `call.accept` and no `call.record`.** Accepting a call without SDP has no SIP message to produce: both answer paths build the `200 OK` from an SDP that only the browser has, so the browser answers with `call.answer`.
+Recording belongs to a separate service.
+The only thing the gateway decides on its behalf is whether the call's media is anchored at all, and that is the `mediaMode` setting, not an event.

 **Answered and connected are two separate events, because SIP answers a call in three messages, not two.** `call.established` corresponds to the `200 OK`; `call.connected`